mauwii/act-docker-images/README.md

 -P ubuntu-20.04=mauwii/ubuntu-act:20.04
 ```

-For further Informations about nektos/act and how to use it, take a 👀 at the [nektos
+For further information about [nektos/act][nektosActRepo] and how to use it, take a 👀 at the [nektos
 documentation📖][nektosDocs]

 ## How I run act on my M2-Max 💻